 If the reset doesn’t work and you’re really struggling to get conversation flowing, Notas has another, slightly unconventional tactic.
 “If you really can’t come up with something, it’s super easy once or twice in a conversation to say ‘hey, where did we leave off’ or ‘what did you just ask, sorry it slipped my mind’,” he says.

-To the uninitiated, this seems like a calamitous idea.
+To the uninitiated or the shy, this seems like a calamitous idea.
 Notas doesn’t think so.
 “A lot of people are terrified of owning up or showing vulnerability, you could think it will make the other person think you’re weird,” he says, “but if you say it with a sense of comfort there’s often no problem and you jump right back in.”

 Above all Notas is certain that awkward silences are shaped by our own misperceptions.
 “If you get a silence and your gut reaction is that it’s something terrible, you’ll build that fight or flight response and want to eject,” he says.
 The trick is bolstering the status quo instead: “If you look comfortable, relaxed or even if admit that you didn’t know what was said, the person you’re talking to wont perceive it as an awkward silence, they’re just going to view it as a pause in the conversation,” says Notas.

 Above all, Notas’ formula for mastering the art of conversation is a straightforward one in practice.
 “It’s about realising it doesn’t have to be awkward, changing your physiology and taking a break so that you give yourself a natural moment to respond,” he says, before adding with a laugh “and then hit an eject button if you really need it!”